TREEcg/specification/specs/2-traversing.md

 The initial configuration of the <code>tree:Collection</code> and the description of the view is always provided when the view has been discovered, either in a separate document describing the view, either in the entry node itself.
 The configuration MUST be reused on any subsequent <code>tree:Node</code>.

+While discovering and traversing the interface, a client MUST take the descriptions on top of the Node, the View and the Collection with it.

 ## Traversing relations ## {#traversing}

 A <code>tree:Node</code> element MAY have one or more <code>tree:relation</code> properties.
 A relation is an entity of the type <code>tree:Relation</code>, and MAY have a more specific type.
 A <code>tree:Relation</code> MUST have one <code>tree:node</code> object of the type <code>tree:Node</code>.
 By default, all nodes need to be followed, unless the client is able to select this relation for pruning (see next section).